lavie-est-belle/postit-notes/noted.md

 -	While appealing, you must have:
   1. The **sources** to back up your post.
   2. **No active** Community Guidelines strike (at least for 2 weeks) for either NSFW, Misinformation or Minimodding.
-1. The sources to back up your post.
-2. No active Community Guidelines strike (at least for 2 weeks) for either NSFW, Misinformation or Minimodding.
 3. To **not be childish.**

 ######